puppetlabs/puppet-docs/source/windows/troubleshooting.markdown

 Similarly, the MSI will not overwrite the custom facts written to the `PuppetLabs\facter\facts.d` directory.

-Note, however, that using the [createLine](https://github.com/puppetlabs/puppet_for_the_win/blob/master/wix/puppet.wxs#L184) attribute implements the behavior of not replacing existing keys.

 ### Unattended installation

 Puppet may fail to install when trying to perform an unattended install from the command line, e.g.